 "Everything, Major." a dark and metallic sounding voice answered, swiftly and directly despite the rhetorical nature of the question.
 At that, Tamaki snapped his eyes open again and upon seeing what everyone else was gazing at, stumbled backwards and landed on his butt while his face wore a mixture of amazement and unrestrained surprise.

 There, in the middle of the doorway, stood Zero, freshly returned from the dead and looking very ready to pick up where he had left off.
-Wrapped in his familiar black cloak and donning his mask, he appeared every bit the phantom that those assembled remembered him by, with the only change made was his original body suit being replaced with a more militarized uniform, consisting of a black and gold outlined longcoat with the familiar cravat, equally black trousers and freshly polished military boots and gloves.
-If one looked closely enough to that ensemble, he or she would notice that Zero's new attire bore a slight resemblance to the Knight of the Rounds uniform, namely the Knight of One's unique design.
+Wrapped in his familiar black cloak and donning his mask, he appeared every bit the phantom that those assembled remembered him by, with the only change made was his original body suit being replaced with a customized version of the new Black Knights uniform, colored in black and gold and doing without a kama.
 Standing right beside him, C.C. looked back at the others with an amused smirk stretched across her face, enjoying the great myriad of reactions the assembled Black Knights held toward the return of their leader.

 After the moment ended, Lelouch casually strode around Tamaki, who scrambled to get up and back to his seat, while C.C. took her own place.
 The former prince then came over to what he presumed to be his own chair at the head of the table and took out a flash drive from his uniform's pocket.
 Instead of sitting down, he slipped the drive into the built-in data slot and watched as the screen at the end of the room flashed with the incoming data.
 The Black Knights watched this silently, their eyes never leaving the screen as a current world map spread across it, designating Britannia's current territory in blue and EU territory in yellow, with the lands that were unaffiliated left in white.